erroronline1/caro/readme.md

 For static code analysis

 ## Frontend design
-All requests have to be routed through the api-object to ensure proper result processing and offline fallback. (./js/api.js)
+All requests have to be routed through the api-object to ensure proper result processing, offline fallback and user validation. (./js/api.js)

 A service-worker catches requests, routes if available or returns a cached response for connectivity exceptions. (./service-worker.js)